Do you know what a copywriter does?

-If your response is a less-than-confident sorta? you’re not alone.
+If your response is “sort of” you’re not alone.

 When I’m chatting with other parents at the playground or being introduced to friends of friends, mentioning that I’m a copywriter usually earns me a blank stare.
 A quick “I write for marketing,” usually clears up the worst of the confusion but they still can’t really picture my job.

 In business circles, especially virtual ones, I can usually skip the basic explanation.
 But even people familiar with digital marketing have a lot of questions or misconceptions about what I do.

 To fill in some of the blanks, here’s a quick introduction to copywriting: What it is, what it’s not, and why your business can’t afford to let it be an afterthought.
 Ready?
 Here we go.

 Copy is writing that aims to convince you to take action.

 A copywriter, as you might have guessed, is the person penning those persuasive words.

 All businesses, from one-woman shows to global corporations, need copy.
 And, once you know what it is, you’ll start seeing copy everywhere.

 The words that greet visitors on your website?
 Copy.

 The Etsy listing you made for your hand-crafted creation?
 Copy.